joakim-roos/hairsalon-rest-api/README.md

-# A Simple rest-api for a hairsalon :blue_heart:
+## A Simple rest-api for a hairsalon :blue_heart:

+A simple rest API built with json-server.

 This repo is deployed with heroku here: